Shares in the UK’s largest car dealership Pendragon dropped as much as 23 per cent this morning after it became the latest UK firm to warn on profits.

 Pendragon said it expects the new car market to continue to decline this year and the first half of next year as car manufacturers adjust to the reduced level of demand.

 The firm added it was “committed” to its strategic goal of doubling used car revenue over the five years to 2021, and it would conduct a strategic review of its new car business.

 Pendragon also announced Mel Egglenton had stepped down as chairman for personal reasons with immediate effect.
 Chris Chambers, a non-executive director since 2013, has been appointed to the role.

 Following a strategic review, chief executive Trevor Finn said Pendragon will reshape the business, focusing on software and online technologies.

 “We believe this strategy will provide more reliable and sustainable returns,” Finn said.

-The company's revenue grew 3.7 per cent in the third quarter compared with the previous year, while used car revenue grew 18.1 per cent.
+The company’s revenue grew by 3.7 per cent in the third quarter compared with the previous year, while used car revenue grew 18.1 per cent.
 It anticipates profit growth to resume in 2018.

 Pendragon was the latest in a string of UK companies warning on profits – data from EY showed the number had increased to 75 in the third quarter, up from 45 the previous quarter and the biggest rise in nearly six years.